code-felipe/supplyflow/docs/DECISIONS.md

 ## Complete a SupplyItem validation to all fields.
 - **Define** which attributes will be necessary for SupplyItem and validate each of one.

+## Implement email feature using JavaMail protocol - Partially implemented.
+- **Mail sender feature** Optimizes time and less work for sending email's in the same application.
+HTML is send through the end-point.
+Future PDF attachment will be need it.